HazyResearch/ThunderKittens/README.md

 };
 ```

 Altogether, this is less than 100 lines of code, and achieves about 855 TFLOPs on an H100 (86% of theoretical max).
-We’ll go through some of these primitives more carefully in the upcoming sections, the ThunderKittens manual.
+We’ll go through some of these primitives more carefully later, in the ThunderKittens Manual section.

 ## Installation

 **ThunderKittens is a header-only library**.
 The library itself does not require any installation; just clone the repo, and include `kittens.cuh`.
 Eash money.

-### Build requirements
+#### Build requirements

 But ThunderKittens does use a bunch of modern stuff, so it has fairly aggressive requirements.